binaryphile/binaryphile.github.io/_posts/2020-07-06-i-was-scared-of-bash.md

 color, and had a plugin system for initialization files and additional functionality.
 It seemed like a slam dunk.

-However. zsh started to lose its appeal.
+However, zsh started to lose its appeal.
 Yes, there was an easy, cool prompt.
 But I started paying attention to those who were saying oh-my-zsh (the plugin system) was bloated and slow.
 I also didn't learn much new about how to use the shell. zsh was designed to be mostly